swcarpentry/git-novice/episodes/01-basics.md

 "Piled Higher and Deeper" by Jorge Cham, http://www.phdcomics.com

-We've all been in this situation before: it seems ridiculous to have multiple nearly-identical versions of the same document.
+We've all been in this situation before: it seems unnecessary to have multiple nearly-identical versions of the same document.
 Some word processors let us deal with this a little better, such as Microsoft Word's